utep-cs-systems-courses/project1-tokenizer-RobertEvans0/README.md

 4.  `char *word_end(char *s);   // * to last char in word`
 5.  `int count_words(char *s); // the number of words in s`

+The declarations of these functions in `tokenizer.h` includes a more comprehensive description of each function's semantics.  ** We strongly encourage you to read these descriptions carefully, and to include them with your function declarations. **

+You should carefully read the declarations of these functions in `Tokenizer.h` t also includes a more comprehensive description of each function's semantics.

-Each function definition should appropriately use the arguments and return the correct type declared in the method signature. **Your code should include `tokenizer.h` and not modify the the declarations it contains.** Inside the header file you will find helpful comments explaining the purpose of each function.
+Each function definition should appropriately use the arguments and return the correct type declared in the method signature. **Your code should include `tokenizer.h` and not modify the the declarations it contains.**

 Lastly, you are **not allowed to use any libraries except stdio.h and stdlib.h** in your source code.